Climbing in the Tatras

 - Dieška’s Route (VII-) na Osterwa

-Beautiful ridge traverses are another excellent objective:
+Beautiful ridge traverses are another excellent objective, such as:

-- Widły Ridge
+- The Widły Ridge

-- Martin’s Ridge to Gerlach
+- The Martin Ridge to Gerlach

-- Żabi Koń Ridge
+- The Żabi Koń Ridge

-- Szarpane Turnie Ridge
+- The Szarpane Turnie Ridge

 Climbing in the Alps